MillerRabin/intention-storage/readme.md

 # Intention Storage
 In real life we don't communicate with each others by calling theirs methods.
 Instead of that we use intentions and entities.
 Intention network works similar way but for devices.
 When the device need to get something or give something it creates an Intention and broadcasts it.
-When intention with counter needs is found, the devices starts communicate each other.
+When intention with counter needs is found, the devices starts to communicate each other.
 Intention can be broadcasted not only through internet, but with sound signals or gestures.
 As example you can call drone by hand gesture and it will be recognised as intention.

-# Live demo
+## Live demo
 The Intention Network debugging console can be found at https://intention.tech

-# Manuals
+## Manuals
-##Creating a NodeJS application
+###Creating a NodeJS application
 You need a NodeJS https://nodejs.org

 Create a project in your favorite IDE with one file main.js